 You’ll be able to go shopping at military bases and access all kinds of leisure facilities.

-And in the future, there are various retirement plans will be offered, including one that allows you to retire and begin earning your pension after just 20 years of service.
+And in the future, there are various retirement plans that will be offered, including one that allows you to retire and begin earning your pension after just 20 years of service.

 Military Tuition Assistance – Military benefits

 Military Tuition Assistance is a benefit available to qualifying Army, Marines, Navy, Coast Guard, and Air Force troops.
 Congress has granted each service the ability to pay up to 100% of its members’ tuition expenses.